DevVoyager001/cineFlix/README.md

-# CineFlix - Movie Streaming App
+# CineFlix - Movie Exploring App

-CineFlix is a React and Vite-powered movie streaming app.
+CineFlix is a React and Vite-powered movie Exploring app.
 Explore movies, add them to your cart, and enjoy a seamless user experience.

 ## Features